josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/㊙_Containment_Contracts/👾_the_digital_torture_chamber.md

 ## 🛰️ Orientation
 This node maps how **environmental manipulation around a person’s digital perimeter**—IP adjacency, metadata contamination, behavioural distortion—can create a lived experience indistinguishable from a torture chamber.
 Not theatrical.
 Not metaphorical.

 A system that mis-sees you everywhere becomes a system that mis-treats you everywhere.

 The chamber is built not from exotic tools but from **routine infrastructure weaponised through indifference**: adtech, campus security feeds, device analytics, OSINT scrapers, behavioural engines, risk clustering tools.

 When these systems ingest contaminated signals, a person is converted into an **anomaly with legs**.

 And anomalies are not treated kindly.

-This node follows Polaris house style guidelines for scaffolding and survivor fidelity ( [oai_citation:6‡_house_style.md.txt](file-service://file-ABhrrehEZBfUvrsdQmbuZY)  [oai_citation:7‡️_polaris_drafting_rules_survivor_voice_fidelity.md.txt](file-service://file-UC41YM1BNaWaY3RMSsXo78)).

 ---